Calexico (band)

-Calexico is a Tucson, Arizona-based Americana, Tex-Mex, indie rock band.
-The band's two main members, Joey Burns and John Convertino, first played together in Los Angeles as part of the group Giant Sand.
-They have recorded a number of albums on Quarterstick Records, and their 2005 EP, In the Reins, recorded with Iron & Wine, reached the Billboard 200 album charts.
+Calexico is an American indie rock band based in Tucson, Arizona.
+Founded in 1996, the band's two main members, Joey Burns and John Convertino, first played together in Los Angeles as part of the group Giant Sand.
+They have recorded a number of albums on Quarterstick Records and City Slang, and their 2005 EP, In the Reins, recorded with Iron & Wine, reached the Billboard 200 album charts.
 Their musical style is influenced by traditional Latin sounds of mariachi, conjunto, cumbia, and tejano mixed with country, jazz, and post-rock.

 The band is named for the border town of Calexico, California, and has been described by some as "desert noir".

 History

 Formation

 Calexico had its origins in 1990 when Joey Burns, who was studying music at the University of California, Irvine, met up with John Convertino, who was playing drums with Howe Gelb in Giant Sand.
-Burns joined them, after first playing upright bass on a European tour.
+Burns also joined Giant Sand, after first playing upright bass on a European tour.

-Giant Sand moved to Tucson, Arizona in 1994.
-Burns and Convertino formed the Friends of Dean Martin (later the Friends of Dean Martinez) which scored a record deal with Sub Pop.
+Around this time, Burns and Convertino also played in the Friends of Dean Martinez along with Bill Elm.
+This group signed a record deal with Sub Pop.
 However, the pair split up with Bill Elm, the co-founder of The Friends of Dean Martinez in 1996.
 The band subsequently became a kind of indie rhythm section for hire, working with the likes of Victoria Williams, Bill Janovitz, Barbara Manning and Richard Buckner before forming Calexico.

-Early years

 Calexico first recorded Spoke in 1995 for German independent label Hausmusik with a limited edition of 2,000 copies.
 At that point the band was still called Spoke and the album was technically self-titled.
 After the band signed with Quarterstick Records (a subsidiary of Touch and Go Records) and changed their name to Calexico, Spoke was reissued by that label in 1997.
 Burns and Convertino also collaborated with Gelb and Lisa Germano on the album Slush released under the name OP8 that same year.